syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 * WDP
 * XPS

-The following code illustrates how to export the diagram as image,
+The following code explains how to export the diagram as image.

 {% tabs %}
 {% highlight C# %}